ssmirr/appdev-chapters/conditionals.md

  - The conditions are checked in top-down priority, so even if more than one is true, whichever one is first has its branch executed; the rest are ignored.
  - If none are true, the final `else` fallback branch is executed; but you don't have to have one if you don't want one.
  - Inside a branch of an `if` statement, you can have as many lines of code as you want — and you can even have whole other multi-branch if statements, if that's what you need.
- - Try to indent the code within each branch by two space, especially if you have multiple nested `if` statements within one another.
+ - Try to indent the code within each branch by two spaces, especially if you have multiple nested `if` statements within one another.

 ## truthiness and falsiness

 Why did I say "truthy" and "falsy" instead of just `true` and `false`?
 Because many — most — Ruby expressions return values other than `true` or `false`. _Any_ expression can appear next to an `if`, and some will cause the code inside the `if` statement to execute (these values are known as "truthy") and some will not (these are "falsy").

 In the REPL below, try replacing `1 == 1` with each of the following.
-Before clicking "run" for each one, ask yourself, do you expect to see the output `"The condition is truthy."` or not?
+Before clicking "run" for each one, ask yourself, do you expect to see the output `"The expression is truthy."` or not?

  - `0`
  - `"false"`